 Our 8 Tips On Thickening Your Soup!

-Fortunately, if you have made a cooking error or simply prefer thick soup, there are several simple tips and tricks that you can use to thicken your soup.
+Fortunately, if you have made a cooking error or simply prefer thick soup, there are several simple tips and tricks that you can use on how to thicken your soup.

 The following tips provided both include the usage of flour and without flour, making them suitable for most diets.
 There are also some calorie-conscious varieties, which are ideal for followers of the keto diet, as well as anyone looking to lose weight or control their calorie intake.